The importance of oral health during the Covid-19 pandemic

 health will help keep it strong.

-Summary steps for looking after your oral health
+Summary steps for looking after your oral health during the pandemic

 - Maintain good oral health as part of your ‘stay healthy’ strategy during COVID 19.